The Net Price Calculator

 The Net Price Calculator is designed for prospective undergraduate students who are U.S. citizens and permanent residents.
 It is not intended for use by international students, returning students, or graduate students.

-Although the calculator bases its estimates on the cost of attendance for the 2011/2012 academic year, it may also be helpful for families planning future educational expenses for younger students.
+Although the calculator bases its estimates on the cost of attendance for the current academic year, it may also be helpful for families planning future educational expenses for younger students.
 The clearer your understanding of expected college costs, the better you can start to plan ahead and save.

 How does it work?